+Course TitleGrade LevelCreditPhysical Education9-12.5

-Course Title Grade Level Credit Physical Education 9-12 .5 Students in grades 9-12 are e expected to enroll in physical ed ucation classes each year, unless they enroll in a fitness/weight training course or outdoor educ ation in place of PE.
+Students in grades 9-12 are expected to enroll in physical education classes each year, unless they enroll in a fitness/weight training course or outdoor education in place of PE.
 Every student must amass two (2) units of PE credit in order to meet the graduation requirement.
-There are both boys and girls s PE classes, as well as opportu nities throughout the year for Co-educational experiences.
-Physical education classes cons sist of team and individual sports l, badminton, volleyball, basketb v field hockey.
-The curriculum also includes lifetime sports sucl h as golf, tennis, pickleball, fishing
+There are both boys and girls PE classes, as well as opportunities throughout the year for Co-educational experiences.
+Physical education classes consist of team and individual sports and activities such as football, badminton, volleyball, basketball, weight training, soccer, and field hockey.
+The curriculum also includes lifetime sports such as golf, tennis, pickleball, fishing